Articles of Leith: The Reformation crisis

 Following religious riots which began at Perth, the Protestant Lords had taken up arms against Mary of Guise and the French troops that supported her rule in Scotland.
 The Lords occupied Edinburgh in June 1559, taking Holyroodhouse and seizing the coining equipment from the Scottish Mint.
 News came that Henry II of France had died, which cheered John Knox who supposed this might halt further French intervention.
 However, a Catholic army approached from Dunbar, and the Captain of Edinburgh Castle, Lord Erskine, declared for the Queen Regent.
 The French troops moved into Leith, which surrendered without resistance, in part due to the persuasion of Robert Logan of Restalrig.
 The Lords of the Congregation marshalled themselves at Craigengalt.
 Under these circumstances, they were compelled to seek terms and withdraw from Edinburgh, rather than fight a battle they could not win.
 The resultant articles of truce were drafted at Leith Links on 24 July 1559.

 The next day the Earls of Argyll and Glencairn, Lord James and other Lords of the Congregation met Guise's supporters, the Duke of Châtellerault and Earl of Huntly at the 'Quarrel Holes' between Edinburgh and Leith, and they promised to withdraw their support for Guise if she broke any point of the articles.

-The articles were subscribed by the Lords on 25 July 1559, and included important concessions to their religion.
+The articles were subscribed by the Lords on 25 July 1559 and included important concessions to their religion.
 Henri Cleutin, the Earl of Huntly and the Duke of Châtellerault signed on behalf of Mary of Guise.
 William Kirkcaldy of Grange sent news of the agreement to James Croft at Berwick-upon-Tweed.

 Articles of the appointment

-A copy of the articles written in French as agreed with Mary of Guise on 23 July 1559 survives.
+A copy of the articles written in French as agreed with Mary of Guise on 23 July 1559 survived.
 She promised a review of the religious settlement and church property in the Parliament of Scotland on 10 January 1560.
 In summary: